Philemon

 Philemon 3

-Grace and peace from God our Father and the Lord Jesus Christ.
+Grace and shalom to you from God our Father and the Lord Yeshua the Messiah.

 This was Paul's usual formal greeting that he opened his letters with.
 He always put grace before peace as a reminder that it is only by grace that we have peace with God.